kaser-taylor/sf2-AI/Block-1-notes/deepReinforcementCrashCourse.md

         state = torch.randn(10, state_dim)
         output = net(state)
         print(output)
         - so he said that input layer values are implicit and i guess they are defined by state_dim. in my streetfighter game this would be all they like x y values of the player, combo state, etc...
         - so action_dim are the number of actions the agent file can choose.
         - in sf2 this is gonna be initially for the first network things like kick punch jump forward backward etx
         - the net = DQN(state_dim, action_dim) passes the state and action into a dqn class that runs the network calcs
         - state = line creates fake data to test if the network actually runs and works
         - output = tests the network with the state values

+    - so he goes back to the agen file and he wraps in in a class and the code in a run function

+    - imports dqn